supreethr23/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 It is important to understand the components and the interaction to do a backup to or restore from the Azure Blob Storage service.

 You have now seen that you can back up a database to a URL in Azure and, if necessary, restore it.

+### Review
+In this lab, you have completed:
+- Restore a database
+- Configure Backup to URL
+- Create credential
+- Backup to URL
+- Validate the backup through Azure CLI
+- Validate the backup through Storage Explorer
+- Restore from URL

+## You have successfully completed the lab